Lesson

 Industrial Training Institutes (ITIs) and Polytechnics

-Government ITIs~400+Two-year courses in 100+ trades
+Government ITIs Large statewide network Two-year courses in multiple trades

-Private ITIs~3,000+Varying quality, NCVT affiliated
+Private ITIs Very large parallel network Varying quality, NCVT affiliated

-Polytechnics~300+Diploma in engineering trades
+Polytechnics ~300+ Diploma in engineering trades

-Skill centres1,000+Short-term training under UPSDM
+Skill centres Wide multi-district presence Short-term training under UPSDM

 Government Recruitment Bodies